Craving Some Creativity

 • Inexpensive materials easily found at big box home improvement stores.

-• Project can be completed in about one day.
+• The project can be completed in about a day.

 Cons:

-• Final product will need to be painted.
+• The final product needs to be painted.

-This painted exposed ceiling tutorial is such an ingenious idea and can be really cute.
+This painting tutorial is such an ingenious idea!
 The ceiling was sprayed in one day with a good quality paint sprayer.

 Exposed ceiling painted blue to mask the unsightly pipes and wires.